-The Company's pension plans acquired as a result of the acquisition of the North American body and chassis business of ThyssenKrupp Budd in 2006 (the "TKB Acquisition") had an aggregate funding deficiency as at the latest measurement date of December 31, 2021, based on an actuarial estimate for financial reporting.
-The unfunded liability at December 31, 2021, on a solvency basis which currently represents the basis for annual pension funding, is significant.
-Based on current interest rates, benefits and projected investment returns, the Company is obligated to fund some amounts in 2022 and beyond.
+The Company's pension plans acquired as a result of the acquisition of the North American body and chassis business of ThyssenKrupp Budd in 2006 (the "TKB Acquisition") had an aggregate funding deficiency as at the latest measurement date of December 31, 2022, based on an actuarial estimate for financial reporting.
+The unfunded liability at December 31, 2022, on a solvency basis which currently represents the basis for annual pension funding, is significant.
+Based on current interest rates, benefits and projected investment returns, the Company is obligated to fund some amounts in 2023 and beyond.
 A significant portion of the estimated funding is expected to be a payment towards the reduction of the unfunded liabilities.
 The unfunded liability could increase due to a decline in interest rates, investment returns at less than the actuarial assumptions, or changes to the governmental regulations governing funding and other factors.
 The Company could be adversely affected by the resulting increases in annual funding obligations.
-See also Note 15 ("Pension and Other Post Retirement Benefits") to the Company's consolidated financial statements for the year ended December 31, 2021, which reflects the financial position of the Company's defined benefit pension plan and other post-employment benefit plans at December 31, 2021.
+See also Note 14 ("Pensions and other post-retirement benefits") to the Company's consolidated financial statements for the year ended December 31, 2022, which reflects the financial position of the Company's defined benefit pension plan and other postemployment benefit plans at December 31, 2022.

 The Company provides certain post-employment benefits to certain of its retirees acquired as a result of the TKB Acquisition.
 These benefits include drug and hospitalization coverage.
 The Company does not pre-fund these obligations.
-At December 31, 2021, the unfunded actuarial liability for these obligations was significant.
-Expected benefit payments for 2022 and beyond are significant.
+At December 31, 2022, the unfunded actuarial liability for these obligations was significant.
+Expected benefit payments for 2023 and beyond are significant.
 The Company's obligation for these benefits could increase in the future due to a number of factors including changes in interest rates, changes to the collective bargaining agreements, increasing costs for these benefits, particularly drugs, and any transfer of costs currently borne by government to the Company.
 The Company has in the past negotiated changes to its post-employment benefits package in several of its facilities with its employees, in conjunction with the applicable union for the facility, setting maximum limits on future post-employment benefits payments.
 The Company may negotiate similar arrangements in future in respect of such benefits at other facilities, as applicable.
-See also Note 15 ("Pension and Other Post Retirement Benefits") to the Company's post-employment benefits other than pension plans at December 31, 2021.
+See also Note 14 ("Pensions and other post-retirement benefits") to the Company's consolidated financial statements for the year ended December 31, 2022, which reflect the financial position of the Company's post-employment benefits other than pension plans at December 31, 2022.